ibm-cloud-docs/FileStorage/architecture-guide-file-storage-vmware.md

 Before beginning the VMware configuration process, make sure that the following prerequisites are met:

-- IBM Cloud (SoftLayer) bare metal server with VMware ESXi are provisioned with proper storage configuration and ESXi login credentials.
+- {{site.data.keyword.BluBareMetServers_short)} with VMware ESXi are provisioned with proper storage configuration and ESXi login credentials.
-- IBM Cloud (SoftLayer) Windows physical or virtual machine in the same data center as the bare metal server.
-Including Public IP address of the IBM Cloud (SoftLayer) Windows VM and login credentials.
+- {{site.data.keyword.BluSoftlayer_full)} Windows physical or {{site.data.keyword.virtualmachinesshort}} in the same data center as the {{site.data.keyword.BluBareMetServers_short)}.
+Including Public IP address of the {{site.data.keyword.BluSoftlayer_full)}} Windows VM and login credentials.
 - A computer with Internet access, and with the web browser software and a Remote Desktop Protocol (RDP) client installed.